thomknoe/sentiment.js/readme.md

-# SentimentAI
+# sentiment.js

-SentimentAI, is an AI tool designed to analyze text data or transcribed raw dialogue from client-approved design reviews.
+sentiment.js, is an AI tool designed to analyze text data or transcribed raw dialogue from client-approved design reviews.
 It generates a comprehensive summary, including keyword extraction, sentiment analysis, and design categorization, allowing designers to pinpoint specific elements for refinement.
 Our target audience are UX/UI and product designers, particularly those that interface with various clients such as those at an agency or through freelance.
 The tool can also be hosted on a live web server so that users can access it from different devices.

 # Quick Start